 Inside the Setters Studio w/ JD Cantrell

-With Beat the Heat X on the horizon, we sat down with Sportrock Routesetter JD Cantrell to talk about how he prepares for this annual competition, the importance of teamwork and where to grab a bite after a climbing session...
+We sat down with Sportrock Routesetter JD Cantrell to talk about how he prepares for our annual Beat the Heat competition, the importance of teamwork and where to grab a bite after a climbing session...

 “The Adventures of Buster McThunderstick and Chewbacca” - 24HHH Part 2